dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 Called "TOTAL", "FGBAR", "OGBAR", "MGBAR", "EGBAR", "S1", "S1_OG", and "FGOG_RATIO" in GRAD output :numref:`table_GS_format_info_GRAD`

-These statistics are only computed by the Grid_Stat tool and require vectors.
+These statistics are only computed by the Grid-Stat tool and require vectors.
 Here :math:`\nabla` is the gradient operator, which in this applications signifies the difference between adjacent grid points in both the grid-x and grid-y directions.
 TOTAL is the count of grid locations used in the calculations.
 The remaining measures are defined below:

 .. math:: \text{FGBAR} = \text{Mean}|\nabla f| = \frac{1}{n} \sum_{i=1}^n | \nabla f_i|